M64GitHub/6510-emulator-zig/README.md

 pub fn WriteByte(cpu: *CPU, Value: u8, Address: u16) void // Write a byte to memory pub fn WriteWord(cpu: *CPU, Value: u16, Address: u16) void // Write a word to memory

-// Load a .prg file into memory.
+// LoadPrg() - Load a .prg file into memory.
 Returns the load address.
-// When setPC is true, the CPU.PC is set to the load address. pub fn LoadPrg(cpu: *CPU, Filename: []const u8, setPC: bool) !u16 pub fn SetPrg(cpu: *CPU, Program: []const u8, setPC: bool) u16 // Write a buffer containing a .prg to memory
+// When setPC is true, the CPU.PC is set to the load address.
+// This function utilizes the allocator set at CPU initialization pub fn LoadPrg(cpu: *CPU, Filename: []const u8, setPC: bool) !u16 pub fn SetPrg(cpu: *CPU, Program: []const u8, setPC: bool) u16 // Write a buffer containing a .prg to memory
 ```